 Verbal and numerical comprehension & reasoning

-The first two competencies are combined in one question.
-The candidates will read and analyze a short text and relevant numerical data, in the form of tables and diagrams that describe specific economic circumstances, and will answer a set of related questions.
+The candidates will analyze relevant numerical and verbal data that describe specific economic circumstances, and will answer a set of related questions.

-The verbal reasoning questions assess comprehension of the text and the ability to distinguish information of greatest importance.
+The verbal reasoning questions assess verbal comprehension and the ability to distinguish information of greatest importance.
 The numerical questions assess quantitative reasoning and mastery of basic mathematical calculations.